 The legitimacy of the armed rulers is thus seen as connected to what during the revolution, which lends them continued legitimacy in the period after.
 But this kind of legitimacy is also intimately connected to the ethnic status of the militias and the population, and their shared history of oppression under Qadhafi.
 The revolutionary legitimacy is therefore connected to an ethnic legitimacy.
 This sentiment could be found among most of the Berbers I spoke to in Nalut and Zuwara.
 A woman in Zuwara told me that her brother had taken part in the uprising, and she was visibly proud of this: “Young local men, among them my brother who was under eighteen years old, wore symbols of our ethnic group and took arms to combat the regime forces in the different checkpoints.
 The regime forces used extreme violence and wanted to exterminate us.
 Because we have never supported the Qadhafi regime.
-But thanks to God our people stood against the regime”. (interview in Zuwara, early May 2017)
+But thanks to God our people stood against the regime”.

 I could also witness this revolutionary legitimacy directly, in the observations I did during my fieldwork.
 In many public squares, there are huge pictures of rebels who died during combat.
 The locals in Nalut and Zuwara refer to the local militias as revolutionaries or thuwar.
-They do not use the word militia, which they use to refer to other armed groups in the region – but not they own people.
+They do not use the word militia, which they use to refer to other armed groups in the region – but not their own people.

 Ghadames displays a similar pattern, even though they are not currently ruled by a revolutionary brigade on the ground.
 Ghadames had never had a history of open conflict with the Qhadafi regime, unlike Nalut and Zuwara, even though they were Berbers.
 Qhadafi had employed the local Tuaregs in his security service (Wehrey 2017).
 The other local Berbers often had an acceptable standard of living, compared to people in other cities, because Ghadames played such an important role in the trans-border trade.
 During the revolution, there didn’t arise any local anti-Qadhafi militia.
 Some of the local Berbers joined anti-Qadhafi militias in other cities, while some of the local Tuaregs took arms to defend the Qadhafi regime.
 After the conquest of the city by pro-revolutionary forces, the Tuaregs were forced to flee by the other locals, after acts of violence against them.
 The locals I spoke to referred to this as an act of revenge for what they had suffered from the Tuaregs.
 Tuareg informants, however, told me that the locals had engaged in indiscriminate violence against their group, with no distinction between the ones who had fought for Qadhafi and those who had not.
 This inter-ethnic pattern of conflict and violence is also a legacy of the Qadhafi regime: It was Qadhafi’s differential treatment of different groups that laid the ground for the hostility and enmity which would flare up after the revolution.